ga4gh/vrs/docs/source/terms_and_model.rst

 One of a number of alternative forms of the same gene or same genetic locus.
 In the context of biological sequences, “allele” refers to one of a set of specific changes within a :ref:`Sequence`.
-In the context of VR, Allele refers to a Sequence or Sequence change with respect to a reference sequence, without regard to genes or other features.
+In the context of VRS, Allele refers to a Sequence or Sequence change with respect to a reference sequence, without regard to genes or other features.

 **Computational definition**